hudl/Mjolnir/README.md

 Fallbacks
 -----

+*Note: Fallbacks aren't very proven out yet, and need some more work.
+For now, we recommend wrapping your command invocations in try/catch blocks and falling back that way.*

 A `Command` can optionally define a `Fallback()` implementation.
 The fallback will execute if the command's `ExecuteAsync()` throws an Exception.

 `[Command]` attributes do not support fallbacks - you must extend `Command<TResult>` to implement one.